gouri22-art/JSONDB-MicroProject/README.md

 # JSONPOWERDB-MicroProject
-Student Enrollment Form
+Student Enrollment Form Using JsonPowerDB

-js  html css json-api jsonpowerdb

 # JsonPowerDB
 This is a microproject Student Enrollment Form created with JsonPowerDB which will will store data in STUDENT-TABLE relation of SCHOOL-DB database.